alexnathanson/dynamic-IP-updater/README.md

 # dynamic-IP-updater
 Updates Cloudflare load balancing origin when dynamic IP changes to maintain connections

-1) check external IP
-2) compare current external IP with previously stored external IP and update if needed
+Overview: Typically, it is not possible to get a static external IP from most ISP with a residential internet service contract.
+Commercial internet service contracts can be expensive.

+Setup
+* Server setup
+	* Enable port forwarding on the router.
+	* Assign port 80 to your server.

+* Cloudflare setup
+	* Create a CF account (the free account will work) and enable load balancing (starts at $5)
-3) check Cloud Flare origin IP
+	* Cloud Flare load balancing https://developers.cloudflare.com/load-balancing/about
-4) compare Cloud Flare origin IP with current external IP and update if needed

-Cloud Flare API documentation https://api.cloudflare.com/
+	* Cloud Flare API documentation https://api.cloudflare.com/

 User email and the API key are stored in environmental variables
 * The environmental variable values are CF_API_EMAIL and CF_API_KEY